gitbls/RPiVNCHowTo/README.md

 sudo make-systemd-xvnc
 sudo reboot
 ```
-**NOTE: DO NOT** install any of the packages suggested below for RasPiOS Lite
+**NOTE: DO NOT** install any of the packages suggested below for RasPiOS Lite when on RasPiOS Full

-If you are have multiple different users login to the same Pi, you'll need to disable AutoLogin in `sudo raspi-config`: System Options, S5(Boot/Auto Login), and then set B3 (Desktop).
+If you plan to have multiple different users (usernames) login to the same Pi, you'll need to disable AutoLogin in `sudo raspi-config`: System Options, S5(Boot/Auto Login), and then set B3 (Desktop).

 ## Installing onto RasPiOS Lite